theyosh/TerrariumPI/README.md

 ## About

 A live version is running at: <https://terrarium.theyosh.nl/index.html>.
-Go to 'Help' menu for more information about used hardware, software and how to setup.
+Go to 'About' menu for more information about used hardware, software and how to setup.